oliverwkim/oliverwkim.github.io/_posts/2019-07-26-Guide-to-Busia.md

 Aside from the conventional items you’re told to pack—sunscreen, hat, outdoor shoes, Malarone—here are some suggestions for things you might not have thought of.

-For men, at least three or four pairs of long pants—jeans, khakis, the like.
+* For men, at least three or four pairs of long pants—jeans, khakis, the like.
 People hardly wear shorts here.
 They’re okay for around the house on weekends, but for work days and especially field days you should wear long pants.
 It’s helpful if they’re light and breathable.

-For women, my friend Noor tells me that pants are okay, but you may also want to pack some long-ish dresses as attitudes in rural areas may be more conservative.
+* For women, my friend Noor tells me that pants are okay, but you may also want to pack some long-ish dresses as attitudes in rural areas may be more conservative.

-A business casual outfit.
+* A business casual outfit.
 (I brought a suit, but I think this was overkill.
 A nice shirt and pants and proper shoes would have done fine.)
 You may have to dress up for meetings with local officials, or just to impress your new friends at church.

-A pair of flip flops to use in the shower and around the house.
+* A pair of flip flops to use in the shower and around the house.

-A silk sleeping bag liner.
+* A silk sleeping bag liner.
 If you ever go “camping” (the term IPA uses for spending a night out in the field) and are picky about cleanliness, these can be so helpful.
 They’re cheap (~$15), pack down to a small size, and can make an enormous difference in comfort.
 Trust me on this one.
 (Thanks to Chris Blattman for this tip.)

-Download a bunch of movies to your laptop.
+* Download a bunch of movies to your laptop.
 Whatever number you bring, you’ll wish you brought more.
 While you’re at it, download your whole Spotify library for offline listening.

-A small flashlight or headlamp for the inevitable blackouts.
+* A small flashlight or headlamp for the inevitable blackouts.

-$50 USD for the Kenyan tourist visa, $100 if you want the East African Visa (just ask for it when you’re at immigration).
+* $50 USD for the Kenyan tourist visa, $100 if you want the East African Visa (just ask for it when you’re at immigration).
 This’ll give you access to Uganda and Rwanda.

-Optional: French press / ground coffee beans.
+* _Optional:_ French press and ground coffee beans.
 Though Kenya is a big coffee producer, tea is the drink of choice for the locals.
-The only coffee you can get in Busia is instant Nescafe—if you want “real” coffee, you’ll have to bring your own equipment.
+The only coffee you can get in Busia is instant Nescafe—--if you want “real” coffee, you’ll have to bring your own equipment.
 You can stock up on beans in Nairobi, which has no shortage of hipster coffee shops.
 I didn’t do this, but wish I had.

 # Getting In